Ukraine Gambling Regulation

 AML Policies and Payment Restrictions

-Participants in the Ukrainian gambling market must operate in compliance with Law № 361-IX of December 2019, also known as the Law on Anti-Money Laundering.
-The legislation calls for the financial monitoring of all licensed gambling businesses.
-It requires them to perform customer due diligence checks for all transactions exceeding ₴55,000 (approx. $2,040).
-The operators can postpone or refuse the payments of winnings on grounds of the anti-money laundering (AML) requirements.
+Participants in the Ukrainian gambling market must comply with Law № 361-IX of December 2019, also known as the Law on Anti-Money Laundering.
+The legislation mandates financial monitoring of all licensed gambling businesses.
+It requires operators to perform customer due diligence checks for all transactions exceeding ₴55,000 (approx. $2,040).
+Operators may postpone or refuse the payment of winnings to meet anti-money laundering (AML) requirements.

 All Stakes Should Be in UAH